softchris/golang-book/01-basics/07-functions/README.md

     }
     ```

-At this point, the `log()` function isn't very flexible, it prints "message" every time its invoked.
+At this point, the `log()` function isn't very flexible, it prints "message" every time it's invoked.

 To make the `log()` function more flexible, lets add a parameter.